JamFox/quartz.jamfox.dev/content/Books/The Art of Loving - what is love.md

 > Our whole culture is based on the appetite for buying, on the idea of a mutually favorable exchange.

-The degree to which the language (does RU have as many words for love as they do for truth in [[Evaluation of Russia by finnish intelligence colonel]]?) and culture (also in [[How the World Thinks]]) affect and wire our ways of thinking can not be underestimated.
+The degree to which the language (does RU have as many words for love as they do for truth in [[Evaluation of Russia by finnish intelligence colonel]]?) and culture (also in [[How the World Thinks - global philosophy]]) affect and wire our ways of thinking can not be underestimated.
 It takes a lot of effort to get out of this seemingly natural viewpoint of keeping score, always keeping everything equal, uniform.

 This was also discussed in the book, but we really need a richer lexicon beyond the mere word "love" to encapsulate the myriad manifestations of love.
 It's an umbrella term, an all-encompassing term laden with intricate subtleties with a lot of nuance and using only one makes it impossible to ever really define what someone is talking about.
 In this case mutually favorable exchange, a trade, a transaction undeniably resides at the very fringes of what could be called love.